Abhishekraina7/Web_Crawler_Project/Notes.md

 - Import: Import functions, variables, and classes from other JavaScript files using the import statement.
 - Export: Export functions, variables, and classes from a JavaScript file using the export statement.
 - Module scope: Each ESM has its own scope, which means that variables and functions defined in one module are not automatically available in other modules.

+# Dependencies and Dev-Dependencies

+## Dependencies (also known as Production Dependencies)

+dependencies are packages that your project needs to run in production.
+These are the packages that are required for your application to function correctly when it's deployed to a production environment.
+Examples of dependencies include:

+- Express.js (a web framework)
+- MongoDB (a database driver)
+- React (a front-end library)
+When you run npm install or yarn install, these dependencies are installed in the node_modules directory.

+## DevDependencies (also known as Development Dependencies)

+devDependencies are packages that are only needed during development, testing, or building of your project.
+These packages are not required for your application to function correctly in production.
+Examples of devDependencies include:

+- Jest (a testing framework)
+- ESLint (a code linter)
+- Webpack (a bundler)
+-
+When you run npm install or yarn install, these devDependencies are also installed in the node_modules directory.
+However, when you run npm install --production or yarn install --production, devDependencies are not installed.